Jimmy Cliff: 2000 to 2025

-Cliff appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".
+Cliff appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals, which was featured on BBC.
 In 2011, Cliff worked with producer Tim Armstrong, lead singer of American punk band Rancid, on the EP The Sacred Fire and the full-length album Rebirth.
 Rebirth won a Grammy Award for Best Reggae Album.
-The album was listed at #12 on Rolling Stones list of the top 50 albums of 2012, saying "There's ska, rock steady, roots reggae, a revelatory cover of The Clash's "Guns of Brixton" delivered in Cliff's trademark soulful tenor, grittier but still lovely more than 40 years after his debut."
+The album was listed at number 12 on Rolling Stone magazine's list of the top 50 albums of 2012 with the description: "There's ska, rock steady, roots reggae, a revelatory cover of The Clash's 'Guns of Brixton' delivered in Cliff's trademark soulful tenor, grittier but still lovely more than 40 years after his debut."

-In December 2012, Cliff was named Artist of the Year by digital newspaper the Caribbean Journal, citing his work on Rebirth.
+In December 2012, Cliff was named Artist of the Year by digital newspaper Caribbean Journal, citing his work on Rebirth.
 In August 2022, Cliff released the album Refugees.

-Personal life
+Personal life and death

 Cliff was briefly a member of the Rastafari movement before converting to Islam from Christianity.
-In a 2013 interview, he described himself as having a "universal outlook on life", and does not align himself with any particular movement or religion, saying, "now I believe in science".
-He is married and has a daughter, Lilty Cliff, and a son, Aken Cliff.
-He is also the father of the actress/singer Nabiyah Be.
+In a 2013 interview, he said he had a "universal outlook on life" and did not align himself with any particular movement or religion, adding, "now I believe in science".
+Cliff was married and had several children.
+From a relationship with the British film director Bluette Abrahams he fathered a daughter, Odessa Chambers.
+From his marriage to Latifa Chambers, a daughter Lilty and son Aken.
+In 1992 he became the father to the Brazilian actress/singer Nabiyah Be through a relationship with the psychologist Sônia Gomes.

+On 24 November 2025, Cliff's wife announced that he had died that morning from pneumonia.
+He had been hospitalised following a seizure.
+He was 81.
+Prime Minister Andrew Holness, in a public statement after his death, said that Cliff's music "lifted people through hard times, inspired generations, and helped to shape the global respect that Jamaica enjoys today."